Bad News About Indiana Medical Malpractice Cases

 But bad news is still bad news.
 Before 1975, if a doctor did $10,000,000 worth of damage they could be on the hook for $10,000,000.
 Insurance companies and doctors defend the act by saying that it keeps premiums low and that it will prevent doctors from fleeing the state.

 The reality is, however, that only one or two percent of the doctors in the state are actually committing malpractice.
 They’re people that probably should have had their license suspended a long time ago, and who really cares if that one or two bad percent of doctors flees the state?
 We would all be better and we would have less malpractice happening and there would be fewer people trying to seek out attorneys for malpractice claims.
-But the bad news about malpractice especially hurts people who have smaller claims.
+But the bad news about malpractice especially hurts people who have less significant claims.
 Why?
 Because in Indiana you have to submit a claim for medical malpractice to a medical review panel, which is made up of three medical doctors.
 It’s a costly process.